-I first tasted Devil's chicken (also known as Pollo alla Diavola in Italy) when I worked in Tuscany in Northern Italy.
-It rapidly became my favourite way to grill chicken as the punch of the pepper, the acidity of the lemons and the smokiness of the grill make it a naturally delicious way to serve chicken.
+We first tasted Devil's chicken (also known as pollo alla diavola in Italy) in Tuscany.
+It rapidly became our favorite way to grill chicken as the punch of the pepper, the acidity of the lemons and the smokiness of the grill make it a naturally delicious way to serve chicken.

 What also makes this dish so special is, as the chicken has been spatchcocked (virtually flattened) it cooks quickly, without burning.
 It is even in size, so it is a safer way to barbeque and oven cook the chicken as it cooks evenly.